ananevans/CarND-PID-Control-Project/README.md

 ## The Process of Determining the Constant Values

-I started by using a 0.1 value for throttle and 1, 0, 0 for the proportional, intergral and derivative constants.
+I started by using a 0.1 value for throttle and 1, 0, 0 for the proportional, integral and derivative constants.
 The car stayed on the road, but swerved a lot.
 With the values 1, 0, 0.5 the car has a reasonable trajectory.
 Next, I increased the throttle to 0.2 and the car started to swerve a lot more.
-I increased the derivative component step by step to 4, and the lowered the proportinal one to 0.4.
+I increased the derivative component step by step to 4, and the lowered the proportinal one 0.4.
 Next, I increased the throttle to 0.4 and experimentally I determined an acceptable set of constants: 0.5, 0, 4.2.
-I tried to find a set of constants for throttle 0.4, but could not find one.
+I tried to find a set of constants for throttle 0.6, but could not find one.

-With the values 0.5, 0, 4.2 for the proportinal, integral and derivative constants for the steering PID controller, I determined the following set of contants for the PID controller for throttle: 0.3, 0, 3.
+With the values 0.5, 0, 4.2 for the proportinal, integral and derivative constants for the steering PID controller, I determined the following set of constants for the throttle PID controller: 0.3, 0, 3.

-Finally, I fixed the values for the throttle controller and used the twiddle algorithm (implemented in Twiddle.cpp).
+Finally, I fixed the values for the throttle controller and used the twiddle algorithm (implemented in Twiddle.cpp) to find values for the steering PID controller.
+The final values for the steering PID controller are 0.7641, 0, 4.4.